Swasth-Digital-Health-Foundation/integration-sdks/dot-net/hcx-integrator-sdk-Core/Io.HcxProtocol/Docs/README.md

 ## About HCX Integration SDK:

-The SDK implemented using dot net programming language and accessible as a nuget package file.
-The latest version of the SDK is available in github repository.
-We will soon publish it to nuget repository and provide the details.
+The SDK implemented using dot net programming language and accessible as a DLL file.

-The docs also attached along with the release in github repository for the developers to understand the details about each function of the SDK.

 ## How to use:
 The hcx-integrator-sdk is published to https://www.nuget.org/ and available for consumption.
-To use the sdk, add the below dependency to the project:

 The SDK expect configuration of the HCX Instance and the participant details to initialise and set the context to use it.
 The configuration can be given as a Dictionary or JSON String.